ComPath/compath-resources/README.rst

 This repository contains the different resources derived or generated using `ComPath <https://github.com/ComPath>`_.
-Among these resources, there are `Jupyter notebooks <https://github.com/ComPath/resources/tree/master/notebooks>`_ outlining possible analyses that can be made using ComPath plugins as well as the results of the curation effort `('mappings' folder) <https://github.com/ComPath/resources/tree/master/mappings>`_ where we generated pathway mappings between three of the major pathway databases (see below).
+Among these resources, there are `Jupyter notebooks <https://github.com/ComPath/resources/tree/master/notebooks>`_ outlining possible analyses that can be made using ComPath plugins as well as the results of the curation effort (see the `mappings <https://github.com/ComPath/resources/tree/master/mappings>`_ folder) where pathway mappings between three of the major pathway databases (see below) are stored.
+As of March 2020, `PathBank <https://pathbank.org/>`_ mappings are now available in ComPath.

 Citation
 --------